 Wash hands before touching the tattoo.

-Gently wash with unscented antibacterial soap.
+Gently wash with unscented antibacterial soap daily.

 Only use this method if specifically instructed by your artist.
 Some tattoos (e.g. lighter/less filled in) could be damaged with this process.
-This is for heavier pieces.

 For the next two weeks: